MK316/Coding4ET/Lessons/gradio.md

 + Security: Gradio includes security features to prevent malicious inputs, protecting both your model and users.

-Here's a simple example of how to use Gradio to create a user interface for a machine learning model:
+📌 Here's a simple example of how to use Gradio to create a user interface for a machine learning model:

 ```
+# Install gradio
 !pip install gradio
 ```

-After installing is completed,
+📌 After installing is completed, run the code below:

 ```